namsyvo/namsyvo.github.io/index.md

 ## About Me
 I am a scientist specializing in **Biomedical Informatics**, **Data Science/Machine Learning**, and **High-Performance Computing**.
-Currently, I serve as **CTO & Co-Founder of GeneStory JSC** and **Director of Biomedical Informatics Center at Vingroup Big Data Institute**.
+Currently, I serve as **Chief Scientist, CTO & Co-Founder of GeneStory JSC** and **Director of Center for Biomedical Informatics at Vingroup Big Data Institute**.

 ---